tomeshnet/tomesh.net/_posts/2017-01-14-mini-conference.md

 layout: post
 title: "'State of Our Networks' 2017 Mini-conference"
 slug: mini-conference
-text: 'We are hosting a one-day hands-on conference about the past, present, and future of building our own network infrastructures to access the internet in our city.'
+text: 'A one-day hands-on conference about the past, present, and future of building our own network infrastructures to access the internet in our city.'
 location: Semaphore Demo Room, BL 417, Claude T. Bissell, 140 St. George St
 locationLink: http://osm.org/go/ZX6Bw~WNh--?m=
 date: 2017-01-14